 The right to be Forgotten – you may ask us to delete any information we may have on record about you.
 Some conditions apply

 The right to be Informed – We must tell you up front how and for what purpose we are processing your data;

 The right to have Inaccurate Information corrected – For example, if we are using the wrong postal address you can ask us to update it;

 The right to question Automated Decisions – Decisions made by software programmes about you.
 We currently do not use such processes;

-The right of Access – You may ask for a copy of any of the information we may hold about you.
-Some conditions apply.
+The right of Access – You may request access to any of the information we may hold about you.
+Some conditions may apply.

 The right to restrict the processing of your data - Under certain circumstances you may ask us to temporarily stop processing your data;

 The right to Portability – You can ask up to send you information to a similar type of organisation to Theodora Children’s charity.